carnager/robot/README.md

 It uses a simple directory/file structure.
 Groups are defined with directories and actual bookmarks with files.

+It's basically a very stripped down version of rofi-pass, which does nothing but open URLs.
+And without the encryption, of course.

 # Screenshot
 ![Screenshot]
 (images/robot.jpg)